Selbosh/starter-hugo-research-group/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Technical University of Kaiserslautern
- , German Centre for Artificial Intelligence, University of Warwick
+- name: Technical University of Kaiserslautern, German Centre for Artificial Intelligence, University of Warwick
   url: ""

 # Short bio (displayed in user profile at end of posts)